YOUTH REFERENCE GROUP Q&A

 Innovation Youth Centre is about young people having chance to say and do things that bring positivity in their lives.
-So we created the Youth Reference Group so we know what young people are talking about and what they want to do.
+The Youth Reference Group is a platform for what young people are talking about and what they want to do, and have a voice that eco for positive change.
 To find out more info about what is a youth reference group and if you can join, read the Q&A on the right hand side of the page.

 QUESTIONS AND ANSWERS

 Innovation Youth Centre’s reference group aims to give young people aged 12-25 years the opportunity to provide input into the operations of the centre and discuss matters of importance to young people in the community.
 Reference group members have a vital role in helping the organization understand the needs of young people and assist us in making decisions about the programs and activities that we offer.